 Can't wait for the school year to start.
 I have an incoming 6th grader and she is thrilled to be at the Junior School.
 Name another middle school where students are excited to attend.
 I love that there is so much to offer.
 Great athletics. fabulous fine arts and a ton of extra-curricular clubs like academic UIL to Destination Imagination to Robotics.
 I love what they are doing there!
 PS - the teachers are strong and caring and the Admin is fabulous!
 Again can't wait for the year to start.

 Alamo Heights J High School is a public middle school in San Antonio.
-The principal of Alamo Heights J High School is CORDELL JONES, who can be contacted at email@example.com.
-1,137 students attend Alamo Heights J High School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
-4% of the Alamo Heights J High School students have "limited English proficiency."
+The principal of Alamo Heights J High School is CORDELL JONES, who can be contacted at firstname.lastname@example.org.
+1,137 students go to Alamo Heights J High School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
+4% of the Alamo Heights J High School students are "limited in English proficiency."
 20% of the 1,137 students here are classified as "economically disadvantaged", and 23% get reduced lunch prices.
-The ratio of students to teachers at Alamo Heights J High School is 14:1.
+The student to teacher ratio at Alamo Heights J High School is 14:1.
 School of Science and Technology is one of the nearest middle schools.

 - Ceramics sculpture